-Some spam considerations are built into SMS capabilities in general (long and short code sending limits), as well as Braze’s own rate limits.
-However, you should still take the compliance laws into consideration when planning your campaigns.
+Some spam considerations are built into SMS capabilities in general (long and short code sending limits), as well as Braze’s rate limits.
+However, you should still consider compliance laws when planning your campaigns.

 This can be a tricky one, but when in doubt, avoid topics that involve violence, sex, drugs, tobacco, or other paraphernalia.
 Be wise when sending messages regarding these topics - you may still be charged for messages that are blocked by various carriers.